- Trust Marketing Platform

 Review velocity: the frequency with which you received new reviews in a confined time period.

-Out of eight ranking factors, review signals are ranked third.
+Out of eight local ranking factors, review signals are ranked third.
 Notably, they are only 1% behind link signals and their impact is rapidly on the rise.
+This makes a Google review management strategy more critical to your business than ever before.

 At a high level, search engines are attempting to do the same thing that searchers are doing - find the right product, service, or information in a timely manner.